The Assassination of Richard Nixon: Reception

-On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 132 critics.
-On Metacritic the film has a score of 68% based on reviews from 38 critics, indicating "generally favorable reviews".

-Empire gave the film four stars out of five stating, "it's great to see the courage of '70s Hollywood meeting the conviction of 21st-century indie cinema in this stark, bold drama."
+Empire gave the film four stars out of five, stating, "it's great to see the courage of '70s Hollywood meeting the conviction of 21st-century indie cinema in this stark, bold drama."

-Roger Ebert gave it 3.5 out of 4 stars.
+Roger Ebert gave it 3.5 out of 4 stars and wrote, "Does the film have a message?
+I don't think it wants one.
+It is about the journey of a man going mad.
+A film can simply be a character study, as this one is.
+That is sufficient.
+A message might seem trundled in and gratuitous."

 Stephen Hunter of The Washington Post wrote: "It grinds on without mercy.
 You're in the cross hairs.
 There is no escape.
 Where is that Secret Service when you need it?"

 In popular culture

 In 2018, in a discussion of Stephen Sondheim’s Assassins, Donald Clarke wrote in The Irish Times that "[t]he most interesting cinematic analysis of any character featured in Assassins may, however, be Niels Mueller’s fascinating, underappreciated The Assassination of Richard Nixon from 2004."